Plant your Postcode is a volunteer-led project which helps local people plant trees.

 Unfortunately, the number of trees in streets, urban woods and parks is in decline, because of disease, old age, and damage.
 Through Plant Your Postcode we aim to reverse this trend leaving a leafy legacy for future generations.

 We work with existing or newly formed residents or civic groups, supporting them to raise funds to plant trees within their postcode and in liaising with other relevant organisations (such as those providing free trees or funding).
 Local residents are encouraged to become tree champions, caring for the trees within their street, park, or immediate area.
 For more information see the PYP website: https://plantyourpostcode.org/how-to/

 What it costs

 The more we raise, the more trees we can plant.
 We would like to raise at least £2,000.
-If we do this, we may receive some additional funding.

 The cost of urban trees varies massively depending on where they are planted.
 Some urban trees are expensive, however that does not mean we should not plant them.
 This is why our community project is so important.

 The next planting season starts in November.
 We, and our partners have set a target of planting 1,000 trees, and we need your help to do this!

 The cost of trees varies, depending on the species and the location of the tree.
 Often a stump will need to be removed before planting can take place.
 Sometimes work needs to be done in streets where trees need replacing.

 For example, if volunteers plant fruit trees at a park or grassy area (such as a housing estate), this can cost as little as £30 per tree, including creating a planting plan.
 If the council takes out an existing stump from a felled tree planted in a pavement and replants it will a new tree with adequate protections, this can cost well over £400.